 TGTX DEADLINE ALERT: ROSEN, RESPECTED INVESTOR COUNSEL, Encourages TG Therapeutics, Inc. Investors to Secure Counsel Before Important September 16 Deadline in Securities Class Action – TGTX

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of TG Therapeutics, Inc. TGTX between January 15, 2020 and May 31, 2022, both dates inclusive (the "Class Period"), of the important September 16, 2022 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of TG Therapeutics, Inc. (NASDAQ: TGTX) between January 15, 2020 and May 31, 2022, both dates inclusive (the “Class Period”), of the important September 16, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased TG Therapeutics securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.